 The Inclusive Pedagogy Academy begins with our IPA: Foundations course, which moves from a macro-level examination of inequitable institutional and cultural structures to a focus on an exploration of instructor and student identities.
 Participants will then identify specific strategies and methods for increasing belonging and equity in the classroom.

-Throughout the course, participants can update their own syllabi, course policies, teaching philosophy, and other course assignments and materials to make them more student-centered and inclusive.
+Throughout the course, participants will update their own syllabi, course policies, teaching philosophy, and other course assignments and materials to make them more student-centered and inclusive.
 Upon successful completion of IPA: Foundations, participants will be awarded a badge that they can include in their CV, professional networks, evaluations, and in promotion and tenure dossiers as evidence of teaching effectiveness.
-The program is a blended six-week experience comprising in-person sessions and asynchronous modules and assignments in Canvas.